 “Referrals to eating disorder inpatient settings and emergency admissions to acute hospitals have increased by a fifth and waiting times have doubled since the pandemic in a Provider Collaborative in the south of England, according to new research... the average number of referrals increased by 20% from March 2020 to November 2020 when compared with data from July 2018 to February 2020.
 Waiting times for potentially life-saving treatment more than doubled from 33 days to 67 days… The findings come as recently published NHS data on eating disorders shows a fourfold increase in the number of children and young people waiting for urgent care and a 129% increase in the number waiting for routine treatment over the past year.”

 - Network with colleagues who are working to improve services, practice and treatment for people who are experiencing Eating Disorders

-- Understand the national context, evidence base and NICE Quality Standard for Eating Disorders
+- Understand the national context and evidence base

 - Reflect on the lived experience of Eating Disorders

 - Understand the current challenges around waiting times and early intervention during and beyond Covid-19 including innovative approaches to first contact services

 - Develop your skills and improve competence in delivering Eating Disorders services

 - Ensure early intervention and reducing waiting times in both adult and child and adolescent services

 - Identify key strategies for increasing the use of day and home based treatment programmes